HemanthNarne/GDPIIWorkshopJavaUI/README.md

-1. Create a Java Project and name it as a Calculator as shown below
+1. Create a Java Project and name it as a CalculatorJavaFX as shown below
 ![CreateProject](Capture.JPG)
 ![NameProject](Capture1.JPG)
 2. Extended the calculator class to the Application class